How to spend a week touring the Queensland Tropics

 Airlie Beach – a one-hour-and-45-minute flight north of Queensland’s capital city Brisbane – provides the launching pad for your experience of the Whitsundays, a stunning series of 74 islands that are surrounded by white-sand beaches, sparkling blue water and colourful coral reefs.
 You can book a one-day sailing tour to go snorkelling and swimming around the Whitsundays, or a high-octane day trip that includes a scenic one-hour flight over the Great Barrier Reef followed by an exhilarating jet boat tour to some of the islands’ best snorkelling spots as well as the iconic Whitehaven Beach and Hill Inlet.

 Magnetic Island – or ‘Maggie’ as the locals call it – looks like the sort of tropical island paradise you would see in a cartoon, with golden beaches shaded by towering pine trees, turquoise water glittering with bright coral, Aussie wildlife inhabiting rugged mountains, and even a shipwreck to snorkel.
-From Airlie Beach, drive three hours along the coast to the city of Townsville before hopping on the 25-minute ferry to Magnetic Island, where you can enjoy breakfast with the koalas (and even take a photo cuddling one of them), stroll the scenic Forts Walk (keep an eye out for rock wallabies!), and check out some of the island’s 23 beautiful bays and beaches.
+From Airlie Beach, drive three hours along the coast to the city of Townsville before hopping on the 25-minute ferry to Magnetic Island, where you can spot koalas, stroll the scenic Forts Walk (keep an eye out for rock wallabies!), and check out some of the island’s 23 beautiful bays and beaches.

 Another three hours’ drive up the coast, Mission Beach is a serene corner of the Coral Sea with a 14km stretch of sand shadowed by bendy palm trees.
 But you’re not here to relax – Mission Beach is one of Australia’s favourite skydiving destinations, with adrenaline junkies leaping onto the sand from 15,000ft!
 And look out for cassowaries on the winding drive from the highway to town through lush national park – Mission Beach is one of the few places on earth where these huge, flightless, endangered birds can be spotted in the wild.